owsky/tiny-ml/README.md

 In either case the algorithm expects expressions to be formed in the following way:
 e1 <b>in</b> e2 <b>in</b> ... <b>in</b> en<b>;;</b>
-whereas each e is a sub-expression and the double colon mark the end of line.
+whereas each e is a sub-expression and the double colon marks the end of line.